chessmasterhong/impact-atmosphere/README.md

 ## Bugs and Known Issues

+* Day/Night Cycle System
     * Plugin may not have correct calculations for other time zones.
 Current calculations assume Eastern Standard Time (UTC-0500) and Eastern Daylight Time (UTC-0400).
     * Plugin breaks (fails in its computations) when the latitude becomes too large (as it approaches the North and South Poles, specifically around the Arctic and Antarctic Circles).
+* Seasonal Cycle System
+    * (none at the moment)
+* Weather System
+    * The current method of generating fog is *very* slow and is considered experimental.

 ## TODO